Extreme Value Theory with Spectral Techniques: application to a simple attractor: Poisson statistics

-As mentioned in the introduction, the spectral technique will not allow us to study the statistics of the number of visits in balls shrinking around a point.
-We instead use a recent approach developed in \cite{HHVV} and apply it to the baker's map.
-We will recover the usual dichotomy and get a pure Poisson distribution when the points are not periodic, and a P\'olya-Aeppli distribution around periodic points with the parameter giving the geometric distribution of the size the clusters which coincide with the extremal index computed in the preceding section.
+We now use a recent technique developed in \cite{HHVV} and apply it to our baker's map.
+We will recover the usual dichotomy and get a pure Poisson distribution when the points are not periodic, and a P\'olya-Aeppli distribution around periodic points with the parameter giving the geometric distribution of the size of the clusters which coincide with the extremal index computed in the preceding section.
 This last result is achieved in particular if we use the $l^{\infty}$ metric.
 This result is not surprising; what is interesting is the great flexibility of the technique of the proof which allows us to get easily the expected properties.
 In order to apply the theory in \cite{HHVV}, we need to verify a certain number of assumptions, but otherwise defer to the aforementioned paper for precise definitions.
 Here we recall the most important requirements and prove in detail one of them. \\ {\em Warning:} the next considerations are carried over with the Euclidean metric which is more natural for applications.
-In order to cover visits to periodic points we will use the $l^{\infty}$ metric and the following computations are even easier.\\
+As for the visits to periodic points we will use the $l^{\infty}$ metric and the following computations are even easier.\\

 {\em Decay of correlation.} There exists a decay function $\mathcal{C}(k)$ so that